 Ordinary Time: November 29th

-Thursday of the Thirty-Fourth Week of Ordinary Time
+Wednesday of the Thirty-Fourth Week in Ordinary Time

 Other Commemorations: St. Saturninus, Martyr (RM)